-Combine softened butter, sugar and 1/2 teaspoon almond extract in large bowl.
+Combine softened butter, sugar and 1/2 teaspoon almond extract in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Add

 flour; beat at low speed, scraping bowl often, until well mixed.
 Cover; refrigerate at least 1 hour or until firm.